blairjames/blaid/README.md

 Any directories not assigned to a "Tier" are ignored by Blaid and stored according to the operating system configuration.

+Blaid runs as a systemd service so can be managed via "systemctl"

 <br/>

 ### Example of operation